njmittet/learning-kotlin/README.md

 During the initialization of an instance, the initializer blocks are executed in the same order as they appear in the class body.

-Primary constructor parameters can be used in both initializer blocks property initializers declared in the class body:
+Primary constructor parameters can be used in both initializer blocks and property initializers declared in the class body:

 ```kt
 class Customer(name: String) {